At a Glance

 - Breathing sensor: This sensor detects when a person inhales in order to coordinate when the electrical impulse should be delivered to keep the airway open.
 Older models of this device required the breathing sensor to be implanted near the ribs.
 In newer models, the breathing sensor is located in the generator.

-Hypoglossal nerve stimulation devices also come with a small remote control.
-The remote control allows the user to turn the device on and off as needed and enables them to adjust the level of stimulation.
+- Remote control: This allows the user to turn the device on and off as needed and enables them to adjust the level of stimulation.
 The remote also contains data that doctors can use to monitor whether a person is using the device as directed.

 During the procedure, two small cuts are made in the skin that allow the surgeon to place the generator in the upper chest and the stimulation electrodes are placed around the intended nerves.